-Obstetrics and Gynecology (PAGYN-74641)
+Gynecology/Obstetrics (PAGYN-74641)

-The core OB/GYN rotation exposes students to the spectrum of problems and issues associated with women's health care primarily in an ambulatory setting.
-The learning experiences emphasize family planning and birth control, sexually transmitted disease recognition and treatment, cancer detection, prenatal care, the evaluation of common gynecologic problems, and offer exposures to delivery and the surgical management of GYN disorders.
+The core Obstetrics & Gynecology (OB/GYN) rotation exposes students to the spectrum of problems and issues associated with prenatal, obstetrical and gynecologic healthcare primarily in an ambulatory setting.
+The learning experiences emphasize family planning and birth control, sexually transmitted disease recognition and treatment, cancer detection, prenatal care, the evaluation of common GYN problems, and offer exposures to delivery and the surgical management of GYN disorders.